Federated Over-Air Subspace Tracking from Incomplete and Corrupted Data

 \subsection{Dealing with mild asynchrony and channel fading}

 As discussed previously, the three key challenges while working with over-air aggregation are (a) small timing mismatches, (b) channel fading, and (c) iteration noise.
 There exist a plethora of techniques within physical layer communications for dealing with channel fading and mild asynchrony.
 The main idea is to use carefully designed pilot sequences.
 Pilot sequences are symbols that the transmitter-receiver pairs agree on in advance and are transmitted in the beginning of a data frame.
 For instance, suppose that there are only $K=2$ transmitters and the relative offsets between the transmitters is at most $j$ symbols.
 In this case, both transmitters can use pilot sequences of length $2j+1$, $ [a_1, a_1, \dots, a_1]$ and $ [a_2, a_2, \dots, a_2]$ respectively.
 Since the offset is at most $j$, the central node receives at least one symbol with values $a_1 + a_2$.
 It can determine the relative offset by determining the start location of the value $a_1 + a_2$.
 Once the estimated offset is communicated back to the nodes, the center can then receive the correct sum by having the nodes appropriately zero pad their transmissions.
 Extensions of these ideas can be utilized to handle the case of $K > 2$ nodes.
-Similarly, channel fading is compensated for by estimating the fading coefficients which can be done since the values of the pilot symbols are assumed to be known.
-These techniques are by now quite well-known in the single and multiple antenna scenarios \cite{wireless_comm}.
-Thus, the main problem to be addressed is iteration noise which is the focus of this paper.
+Similarly, { some amount of} channel fading can compensated for by estimating the fading coefficients which can be done since the values of the pilot symbols are assumed to be known.
+These techniques are by now quite well-known in the single and multiple antenna scenarios \cite{wireless_comm}. { As correctly noted by anonymous reviewer, it may be impossible to compensate for a very weak channel gain since that would require a transmit power that's above the limit.} Thus, the main problem to be addressed is iteration noise which is the focus of this paper.